Skip to content

 • How can you test porosity?

-• What is meant by hydration and moisture (short explanation)?
+• What is meant by hydration and moisture (brief explanation)?

 • Conclusion

-Let us briefly describe what is meant by hair properties.
+Let us briefly state what is meant by hair properties.

 There are 5 properties that are important: